pub trait EditableSetting: Clone + Default {

 The best error type is Infallible.

-sourcetype Legacy: Serialize + DeserializeOwned + Into<Self>
+Sourcetype Legacy: Serialize + DeserializeOwned + Into<Self>

 type Legacy: Serialize + DeserializeOwned + Into<Self>